olofk/fusesoc/doc/source/user/build_system/core_files.rst

    [main]
    ssh-trustfile = /home/anders/FuseSoCdb/git/fusesoc/tests/signature_files/trustfiles/trustfile

-This setting can also be overridden using the command line option ``--ssh-trust-file``.
+This setting can also be overridden using the command line option ``--ssh-trustfile``.

 The signing process is accomplished with the ``core sign`` command, which takes a core name and a path to a private ssh key as arguments.